Victorian Business Park, Block C-09, 2nd Floor, Jl. Bintaro Itama 3A, Bintaro, Tangerang Selatan 15221, Banten-Indonesia

 About Yayasan Pure Earth Indonesia

-Yayasan Pure Earth Indonesia (PE Indonesia) is a social and humanitarian organization established with a focus on mitigating the impact of toxic pollution on the environment and human health.
+Yayasan Pure Earth Indonesia (PE Indonesia) is a not-for-profit environmental health organization established with a focus on mitigating the impact of toxic pollution on the environment and human health.
 PE Indonesia realizes this goal by providing support to the Government of Indonesia through approaches that combine research, technical intervention, policy recommendations, public education and capacity building.

 Learn more about pollution issues in Indonesia.